 We will consider applications from those with established practices, as well as those of junior call or have recently completed pupillage and who demonstrate exceptional ability, commitment and enthusiasm.

-Whilst the Covid -19 crisis has been ongoing, Chambers members have been increasingly involved in court and tribunal hearings conducted remotely.
+Whilst the Covid -19 crisis was ongoing, Chambers members became increasingly involved in court and tribunal hearings conducted remotely.
 As courts are now resuming operating full sitting days Chambers is extremely busy with a heavy and exciting workload for members at all levels.
 Our probationary tenants find that they have thriving practices from the commencement of their probationary period.
 We would warmly welcome applications from those who practice in any of specialist areas and at all levels of call and can offer you the assurance of a stable and committed set of Chambers where the level of incoming work is of an exceptionally high standard in all of the areas in which we specialise.

 What can 9 KBW offer you?

 The experience and stability that comes with being one of the longest established sets in the Temple

 Membership of a set who have already undergone the rigorous process of the Bar Council Supervision Strategy Assessment and in 2021 repeated a similarly extensive exercise with the BSB Regulatory Return.
 Chambers adheres fully to the BSB Transparency Standards and we firmly believe and adhere to the principles set out in our own Practice Policies and Procedures and the BSB Handbook Rules and Guidance.

 We are a diverse and multi-cultural set with friendly and approachable members who provide support for one another on a daily basis.